 Well well; the log cabin garden office which we’ve been deliberating over for a year, and planning for about three months is finally here.

-We started looking at log cabins in 2015, but once we'd factored in the electrics, the insulation, the build etc etc we dismissed the idea as too expensive and instead decided that we should instead put the money towards an extension, and started the process of getting plans drawn up, seeking planning permission etc.
+We started looking at getting ourselves a garden office back in 2015, but once we’d factored in the electrics, the insulation, the build etc etc we dismissed the idea as too expensive and instead decided that we should instead put the money towards an extension, and started the process of getting plans drawn up, seeking planning permission etc.

 In one of those all-too-predictable moves we actually started to lean back towards the idea of an external log-cabin-cum-garden-office, as well as the extension.
 After a few showroom visits, we went for this one from Johnson’s Garden Buildings in 4m x 2.4m which was the right size for our garden and came in within our budget.